BlackSilverFox/ResearchProjectGP/README.md

 ##### Stack-based FSM
 Instead of simply keeping the "current state" in the FSM, it will keep a stack of what states are active - any LIFO (Last In First Out) container or container capable of LIFO will do.<br/>
 Every state is responsible for it's own popping, and for the pushing of another state on this stack.
 This means that the function `SetState(FSMState state)` in the FSM class will be replaced by these two functions: `PushState(FSMState state)` and `PopState()`.<br/>
 In the case of the mouse and the cheese, this would mean that going between "search cheese" and "go home" will both pop and push a state, while going to "run" will only push a state.
-When "run" pops itself when it's not necessary anymore, the state left on the stack will be the previously used state - either "go home" or "search cheese", and the FSM will automatically go back to this state.
+When "run" pops itself, the state that's left on the stack will be the previously used state - either "go home" or "search cheese", and the FSM will automatically go back to this state.

 ![alt text](https://github.com/BlackSilverFox/ResearchProjectGP/blob/main/stackBasdFSM.gif)